- Charming style

 2018 FIAT 500

 This year, Fiat has moved the 500 to an all-turbocharged roster of engines.
-The base 1.4-liter is expected to return 24 mpg city, 32 highway, 27 combined when equipped with an automatic, 28/33/30 mpg with a manual.
+The base 1.4-liter returns 24 mpg city, 32 highway, 27 combined when equipped with an automatic, 28/33/30 mpg with a manual, according to the EPA.
 Premium unleaded is recommended by the manufacturer, but regular gasoline is acceptable.

 The more potent Fiat 500 Abarth ups the power without impacting fuel economy much.
-It was rated in 2017 at 24/32/27 with an automatic transmission, 28/33/30 mpg with a manual.
+It's rated at 24/32/27 mpg with an automatic transmission, 28/33/30 mpg with a manual.

 Those figures for the Fiat are significantly lower than the outgoing base engine that had less power.
 Other small cars do better with a gallon of gas.
 The 2018 Mini Cooper’s base engine is rated up to 32 mpg combined, and the Honda Fit returns 36 mpg combined with its automatic transmission.